sieve-project/sieve/docs/reprod.md

 The above commands will download, instrument and build Kubernetes and controller images used for testing.
 For Kubernetes, we use the branch `v1.18.9`.
 For each controller, we use a default commit SHA specified in `controllers.py`.
-You can also specify which commit of the operator you want to test by `-s COMMIT_SHA`, but the bugs are not guaranteed to be reproduced with other commits as some of them have been fixed after our reports.
+You can also specify which commit of the operator you want to test by `-s COMMIT_SHA`, but the bugs may not be reproduced with other commits as some of them have been fixed after our reports.

 ### [instaclustr-cassandra-operator-402](https://github.com/instaclustr/cassandra-operator/issues/402)
 ```